saltyorg/docs/docs/reference/modules/traefik_file_template.md

 1. Edit the file as appropriate for your application.

 1. Deploy the file by moving it into `/opt/traefik`—Traefik will pick it up automatically.

+1. Ensure a DNS A record exists that points to the application (e.g., `xCUSTOM_APP_FQDNx`).
+This can be achieved by creating it manually, by running [DDNS](../../apps/ddns.md) (Cloudflare only), or through a wildcard DNS record.

 1. Assuming you have configured everything correctly, your application is now published at <https://iCUSTOM_APP_FQDNi>.